gman999/doc/openbsd/soekris-4801-openbsd.md

 	dhcp

 As noted earlier, the /tmp partition will be mounted as a tmpfs device, and not use the CF card.
 In this case, a small 10Mb /tmp partition should be sufficient.
+Considering that the Soekris only provides 128Mb of RAM, a memory disk larger than 10Mb should be approached cautiously.

 	echo "swap /tmp tmpfs rw,-s10m,nodev,nosuid,noexec 0 0" >>/etc/fstab